radical-ui/objection/README.md

 npm run dev
 ```

-If you wish to add a new feature or component, please open an issue to discuss it first.
+You are welcome to add new features or components, please open an issue to discuss it first.

 ## TODO

 -   Documentation
--   Contrubiting Section
 -   Inspiration

 ## License